Atmosphere (Joy Division song): Music video

 A music video was released for the song with the single's re-release in 1988.
 It contains characters wearing black-hooded cloaks and white burial shrouds carrying around large pictures of the band.
-It was directed by Anton Corbijn (responsible for much of the early Joy Division photography, and who later directed the Ian Curtis biopic Control).
+It was directed by Anton Corbijn (responsible for much of the early Joy Division photography, and who later directed the Ian Curtis 2007 biopic Control).

-Reception
+Critical reception

-Ned Raggett of AllMusic wrote, "Atmosphere" is another one of those prime Joy Division songs, like "Transmission" or "Love Will Tear Us Apart", where Martin Hannett's production becomes so essential to the end result that it couldn't have been heard otherwise", noting that, in regards to Ian Curtis's mental state and subsequent death, "there's a feeling of a requiem here, an awesome musical farewell."
+Ned Raggett of AllMusic wrote, "Atmosphere" is another one of those prime Joy Division songs, like "Transmission" or "Love Will Tear Us Apart", where Martin Hannett's production becomes so essential to the end result that it couldn't have been heard otherwise", noting that, in regard to Ian Curtis's mental state and subsequent death, "there's a feeling of a requiem here, an awesome musical farewell."

-NME voted the song number 1 in its list "The 20 Greatest Goth Tracks".
+In 2009, NME voted the song number 1 in its list "The 20 Greatest Goth Tracks".

 Legacy

-The song featured in the film 24 Hour Party People just after Ian Curtis's suicide is portrayed.
+The song featured in the film 24 Hour Party People (2002) just after Ian Curtis's suicide is portrayed.
 The song is also used at the end of the Ian Curtis biopic Control.
 It was also played at Tony Wilson's funeral.
-"Atmosphere" is used during the final scenes of Hounds of Love, a 2016 Australian thriller, as well.
+"Atmosphere" is used during the final scenes of Hounds of Love (2016), an Australian thriller, as well.
+It was used in the trailer for the third series of BBC "northern noir" drama Happy Valley.

 Joy Division's bassist, Peter Hook, has said he regards the song as one of the band's greatest.